writeme-project/writeme/conf/tpl/FOOTER.md

 # 🔭 Contributing <a name = "contributing"></a>

-🎉 Thank you for being interested in contributing to {{title}} project! 🎉
+🎉 Thank you for being interested in contributing to the project! 🎉

 Feel welcome and read the following sections in order to know how to ask questions and how to work on something.